Publishing with a Purpose

 The series is strongly and reflexively interdisciplinary, and consequently draws on and contributes to a wide range of disciplines.
 ‘Core’ disciplinary areas include: cultural and social geography; participatory and community arts; design (social innovation); sociology; history; policy studies; economics (social innovation, asset-based development, creative industries); urban planning; community development; philosophy (studies of time in particular); new materialist studies; environmental studies; media and cultural studies; performing arts; representation (literature, film).

-It is not necessary that books are tied too closely tied to individual projects – as series editors we want to encourage proposals for books that address clearly defined issues, themes and areas that demonstrably move forward thinking in an area related to the Connected Communities programme.
-If it is a project book, it needs to be demonstrably more than, for example, a description of workpackages in the single project: authors and editors need to make the case for how their work will bring in new audiences and ideas, how it will address challenging issues and the contentious debates in the field of co-production and collaborative research.
+As series editors we want to encourage proposals for books that address clearly defined issues, themes and areas that demonstrably move forward thinking in an area related to the theoretical, methodological and political challenges described above.
+If the proposal is for a ‘project book’ it needs to be demonstrably more than, for example, a description of workpackages in the single project: authors and editors need to make the case for how their work will bring in new audiences and ideas, how it will address challenging issues and the contentious debates in the field of co-production and collaborative research.

-The report, 'Creating Living Knowledge', about the Connected Communities Programme, community-university relationships and the participatory turn in the production of knowledge, is available to download here.
+The report, 'Creating Living Knowledge', which provides some context for the Connected Communities Programme, community-university relationships and the participatory turn in the production of knowledge, is available to download here.

 You can download the full series rationale here.